 I’ve also been sorting through my craft stash and deciding what to do projects with and what to (sadly) let go.
 I save a whole lot of glass bottles and jars around here, and we’ve had a few whiskey bottles sitting around here for awhile.

 A friend stopped in the other day and asked me where I got the concrete vase, and I really didn’t know what she was talking about.
-I have been hitting Homegoods, TJ Maxx and Goodwill a bit lately as retail therapy (moving is hard!) and was a bit concerned I bought something I forgot about (hate when that happens).
+I have been hitting Homegoods, TJ Maxx and Goodwill a bit lately as retail therapy and was a bit concerned I bought something I forgot about (hate when that happens).
 She pointed to a bottle I just painted… Ah, not concrete, but (my favorite) Country Chic Paint!

 This paint really does give the bottles the texture of expensive, heavy bottles.
 It’s clay paint, which I’m obsessed with.
 You can see all my other Country Chic Paint projects here.